oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 6. The subnet to be used must have the following configuration:
 	- Port 80 TCP must be allowed on the subnet
 	- All ICMP traffic must be allowed on the subnet (ICMP All)
-7. *** UPDATE *** Ensure that either uuencode/uudecode is available in your shell or that the sharutils package has been installed on the OS where this terraform template will be executed.
-Uuencode is used to dynamically load the configuration files needed for the RHEL build process.

 NOTE: A template env-vars file is provided as part of this example.
 Simply complete the items inside the template and source the result into your shell by using: